atait/kicad-python/README.md

 ```

 ### Give unique references to every footprint
 Making arrays of components can lead to massive reference conflicts.
 References should be unique, even if you don't care exactly what they are.
-Very useful for panelization.
+Useful for panelization.
 ```python
 from collections import defaultdict counters = defaultdict(lambda: 1)